Kula Urban Farm

 Kula Farm’s market is open on Fridays between 11am – 4pm, customers should place orders in advance through our online store.

-Please visit our calendar to see/register for upcoming events.
+Please visit our calendar to see and register for all upcoming events.

 Rooted in Community